 Probably after officiating many funerals, weddings and other events he had seen enough family singers to see a pattern, and made an assumption based on those previous experiences.

-Except he was wrong.
+Except this time he was wrong.

-Some of the parenting resources we consulted assumed a power struggle was the source of difficult behavior.
+Some of the parenting resources we consulted assumed that a power struggle was the source of difficult behavior.

 Assumptions based on patterns are human nature.
 We rely on them to help us recognize and respond to new situations similar to previous ones we’ve experienced.
 They guide us and can be very helpful.